Stephanie Johnson - HIRED AT WHO

 Stephanie Johnson is a reporter and weekend fill-in anchor at WHOTV IN Des Moines, IA.
 She is in this business to tell stories and to make a difference, not just to be on TV.

-She is a Reporter/MMJ for Laurel TV in Laurel, MD.
-As well as reporting for WBAL-AM in Baltimore, MD.
-Her passion of storytelling was born out of her mother’s desire to do the same.
+Stephanie came to WHO from Laurel TV in Laurel, MD., and WBAL-AM in Baltimore, MD.
+Her passion for storytelling was born out of her mother’s desire to do the same.
 She grew up in Prince Georges County, MD, near the nation’s capital.
 It all started in high school when Stephanie noticed some inconsistencies within her school’s curriculum, compared to other school curriculums in her county.
 She questioned it and believed that it was unfair that some students received a “better” education based on their zip code.
-She knew then that she wanted to be a part of change, resulting in equality.
+She knew then that she wanted to be a part of the change, resulting in equality.
 Johnson believes reporters have the unique ability to put issues on a public stage that could potentially initiate that change.

 Stephanie’s goal is to report the facts and bring change to the underserved.

 When Stephanie is not reporting, she likes taking road trips, working out and “Thrifting” to find the best buys for less.